Americold Realty Trust Inc. (COLD) Shares Rise Despite Market Challenges

 Sponsored

-The public float for COLD is 268.89M and currently, short sellers hold a 0.86% ratio of that float.
-The average trading volume of COLD on May 23, 2023 was 1.53M shares.
+The average price point forecasted by analysts for Americold Realty Trust Inc. (COLD) is $34.44, which is $5.98 above the current market price.
+The public float for COLD is 268.89M, and currently, short sellers hold a 0.89% ratio of that float.
+The average trading volume of COLD on May 26, 2023 was 1.53M shares.

 COLD’s Market Performance

-COLD’s stock has seen a -0.63% decrease for the week, with a 0.03% rise in the past month and a -4.06% fall in the past quarter.
-The volatility ratio for the week is 1.70%, and the volatility levels for the past 30 days are at 2.20% for Americold Realty Trust Inc. The simple moving average for the last 20 days is 0.55% for COLD’s stock, with a simple moving average of 3.66% for the last 200 days.
+COLD’s stock has seen a -2.19% decrease for the week, with a 0.10% rise in the past month and a -2.39% fall in the past quarter.
+The volatility ratio for the week is 1.55%, and the volatility levels for the past 30 days are at 2.18% for Americold Realty Trust Inc. The simple moving average for the last 20 days is -2.12% for COLD stock, with a simple moving average of 1.29% for the last 200 days.

-Volatility was left at 2.20%, however, over the last 30 days, the volatility rate increased by 1.70%, as shares surge +1.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.77% upper at present.
+Volatility was left at 2.18%, however, over the last 30 days, the volatility rate increased by 1.55%, as shares sank -1.79% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.79% upper at present.

 Insider Trading